cpd55/03-Getting-and-Cleaning-Data/README.md

   2. Setting the column names of the datasets
   3. Putting together rows - appending the test and the train data
   4. Relabel the activity names - replace the numbers to labels
+  5. Creating the aggregate

 4. Save
-  1. Writing to file to save the data
+  1. Writing to file to save the summary
-  2. Creating the aggregate
-  3. Writing to file the summary